-Most women don’t talk about it.Many women are a bit reticent to discuss these very important issues usually due to embarrassment, and also because they don’t believe there is a solution.
-Usually following childbirth, the tissues should heal by your 6-week check up.
-If you are still having pain, you must tell your Dr. If he or she is not aware of this type of PT, you may want to suggest this as a plausible avenue for treatment.
+Throughout postpartum, many are a bit reticent to discuss these very important issues usually due to embarrassment, and also because they don’t believe there is a solution.
+Usually, following childbirth, the tissues should heal by your 6-week check-up.
+If you are still having pain, you should tell your doctor.
+If your doctor is not aware of this type of PT, you may want to suggest this as a plausible avenue for treatment.

-Some women may experience urinary leakage when they lift, cough, sneeze or laugh which is termed stress incontinence.
-This occurs when the abdominal pressure increases.
+Some may experience urinary leakage when they lift, cough, sneeze, or laugh which is termed “stress incontinence.”
+This occurs when abdominal pressure increases.
 Normally, one’s pelvic floor muscle strength can counteract this, but following the birthing process, these muscles may be weakened and in some cases torn.
-Your PT will help with retraining your pelvic floor musculature.
+Your Physical Therapist can help with retraining your pelvic floor musculature.

-Some women may also experience joint pain.
+Some people may also experience joint pain.
 This may be caused by physical strain while carrying the fetus, the secretion of the pregnancy hormone relaxin, which relaxes the ligaments, and the rigors of labor.
 There are many traditional types of PT treatments available to help with this.
-They may include: stretching and strengthening exercises, hands on techniques, modalities and posture retraining.
+They may include: stretching and strengthening exercises, hands-on techniques, modalities, and posture retraining.
 These exercises will be specifically tailored to a body recovering from childbirth, as traditional exercise may not be appropriate.
-She will also teach you breastfeeding, burping positions and proper lifting techniques to reduce the stress on your joints.
+A Physical Therapist can also offer you lactation support, advice on burping positions, and suggestions for proper lifting techniques to reduce the stress on your joints.

 Your PT will use a variety of hands-on treatment techniques to stretch, release, balance, and desensitize some of the tissues involved.
 They may use biofeedback, electric stimulation, as well as manual techniques to help jump-start these muscles in order for them to contract normally.